 Chapter 4: Identification

-Accounting Services provides the official identification tags for each capital equipment item.
+Financial Services and Operations provides the official identification tags for each capital equipment item.
 The federal government or individual sponsor may require additional identification decals to be affixed to property they own.
 In addition, some departments elect to tag minor or sensitive equipment by use engraving, permanent marker, or paint to identify property.
-Supplemental property tags for minor or sensitive equipment are available by contacting Accounting Services.
+Supplemental property tags for minor or sensitive equipment are available by contacting Financial Services and Operations.

 Tagging